Why Randolph Jefferson Deserves Serious Consideration

 Summary:

-The DNA narrowed the field (for one Hemings child); it did not close the case.
+The DNA narrowed the field (for one Hemings child); it did not prove paternity.

 2.🧬 Randolph Jefferson was excluded by design, not ruled out by evidence